 - As a technology and artificial intelligence (AI) leader, TD Ameritrade allows customers to access their accounts everywhere, including Twitter, Alexa, Facebook and Apple Messages.

 |Commissions & Fees|

 |Ease of Use|

-Thanks to a pricing war in late 2019, on October 3rd, 2019, TD Ameritrade slashed its $6.95 stock trades (including ETFs) rate down to $0, with options trades now costing just $0.65 per contract.
+Thanks to a pricing war in October 2019, TD Ameritrade, like a number of online brokers, slashed its $6.95 stock and ETF trades rate down to $0.
+Options trades cost just $0.65 per contract.